beedo505/New-version/README.md

 # Discord Jail Bot – by badr

 ## 💡 Features

+- **Jail members manually or automatically**
-- Jail members manually or automatically (auto jail for offensive words or spam)
+  Jail members using commands or automatically detect and jail for specific actions.

-- Auto-release after a specific duration
+- **Auto-release after a specific duration**
+  Members will be automatically released from jail after a configured duration.

-- Offensive word detection and automatic punishment
+- **Offensive word detection and auto punishment** Detects bad words instantly and takes actions like jail or ban.

-- Full MongoDB data persistence for roles and jail info
-- Interactive bad words manager (with buttons)
+- **Interactive bad words manager**
+  Use interactive buttons to add/remove/view offensive words list easily.

+- **Full MongoDB persistence**
+  Keeps all roles, settings, and jail states even after restarts.

+- **Ban system**
-- Ban system for users inside or outside the server
+  Ban users inside or even if they left the server.

+  ## 🛠️ Commands Overview

+- `/jail [user] [duration] [reason]`: Jail a user manually with optional duration and reason.
+- `/unjail [user]`: Release a jailed user.
+- `/badwords`: Manage offensive words list interactively.
+- `/ban [user] [reason]`: Ban a user from the server.

 ## ⚙️ Setup Instructions